Slovensko ALL FLOWERS ...

 13. Black Maidenhair (Adiantum capillus veneris)

 Among thirteen "flowers" is this colossal Mediteranean-Atlantic fern only one without blossoms.
 It is also called Southern Maidenhair or Venus' hair fern, because iz has typical black stipes and rachises, and bright green soft leaves, which manifests an aversion to water.
 A feature to which it owes the name of "adiantum and it was given to it in the Old Greece.
-This fern is rare and protected in Slovenija, one coluld find plants near the Adriatic sea and in the Soča drainage basin below the Solkan near the Mrzlek spring and the Avče, below the Ročinj (Toplice) above the Grahovo ob Bači, and even about 500 m high in the foothill of the Mt.
+This fern is rare and protected in Slovenija, one coluld find plants near the Adriatic sea and in the Soča drainage basin below the Solkan near the Mrzlek spring and the Avče, below the Ročinj (Toplice) above the Grahovo ob Bači, and even 550 m high in the foothill of the Mt.
 Krn.
-Picture on the exposition is from October 2006th, taken at the Nova Gorica town.
+Picture on the exposition is from October, taken at the Nova Gorica town.

-Date of the last change 12th September, 2019.
+Date of the last change 31st July, 2024.

 Your comments are welcome.